guilhermenoronha/awscreds_exporter/README.md

 Some suggestions:

 - Create the same script to run on PowerShell.
-- Create the same script to run on Linux bash.
 - Enhance the script to accept a clipboard json instead of a file.